How AI helps in Early Infectious Disease Surveillance?

 Identifying an infectious disease outbreak is crucial for both the initiation of public health intervention measures and timely informing of the general public and government agencies.
 Since John Snow studied maps carefully to investigate London’s Cholera Outbreak in the 19th Century, technology started to aid disease surveillance efficiently.
 AI, combined with its capabilities in data processing and predictive modeling, is transforming infectious disease surveillance to predict early diseases and prevent millions of lives

-The emergence of novel infectious diseases is linked to human factors, including travel, trade, population density and ecological factors.
+The emergence of novel infectious diseases is linked to human factors, including travel, trade, population density, and ecological factors.
 But various technologies are becoming available for the rapid identification of pathogens and accurate monitoring of infectious disease activity.

 More and more scientists are investigating ways to use AI for predicting the spread of infectious diseases before they occur.
-We will discuss different ways of infectious disease surveillance that can help detect early outbreak and prevent many lives.
+We will discuss different ways of infectious disease surveillance that can help detect early outbreaks and prevent many lives.

 1. Internet-based Surveillance